AR1972/Local-Dialup-ISP/README.md

 [ROUTER CONFIG]

-3825-nas-config: enables dial in connections to use the LAN and internet
+3825-nas-confg: enables dial in connections to use the LAN and internet

-3825-bbs-config: terminates dial in connections to a telnet server such
+3825-bbs-confg: terminates dial in connections to a telnet server such
                  such as a BBS

+as5300-confg  : config for a Cisco AS5300 allows multilink ppp via modem
+                and pooing modems for various services